-Make medjool date paste by combining medjool dates and 100 ml of water in a food processor.
+Make medjool date paste by combining medjool dates (remove their pits before that) and 100 ml of water (if it's boiling water even better) in a blender.
 Mix on high speed for a few seconds.
 Scrape the mixture and mix again a little bit.

 Transfer apples to a large pot.
 Depending on what variety of apples you are using you may need to add some water.
 I didn't need any.
 Be careful to not put too much water though.
 If there's too much water left in the pot you will have to cook the apples for longer and they will become too soft.

 Add to the same pot also 1 tsp of cinnamon, 1/4 tsp of vanilla and half of the medjool date paste.
 Mix together.

 Cook the apples on medium heat for 10 min until they become softer and most of their liquid evaporates.
 Open the lid a little bit after the water from the apples stars boiling to allow for faster evaporation.